Camping in Redwood National Park

 Humboldt Redwoods State Park have over 250 developed campsites at 3 campgrounds: Albee Creek, Burlington, and Hidden Springs Campgrounds.
 The park also has specific horse, environmental and group camps.

-While there are no electrical hook-ups, on-site sewer or a dump station- the park does offer picnic tables, fire rings as well as flush toilets and pay-per-use showers.
+While there are no electrical hook-ups, on-site sewer or a dump station- the park does offer picnic tables, fire rings as well as flush toilets and pay-per-use showers nearby.
 Each site can accommodate 8 people.

 RVs and trailers under 24ft can be accommodated, although not every site is able to hold the full length.
 You can find specific campsite information, as well as the number of vehicles that can be parked online at Reserve America by calling (800) 444-PARK